truenas/charts/library/ix-dev/community/whoogle/app-readme.md

 > All mounted storage(s) will be `chown`ed only if the parent directory does not match the configured user.

 See [Whoogle's Docs](https://github.com/benbusby/whoogle-search?tab=readme-ov-file#environment-variables) for a list of available environment variables.
+Note that all configuration via WebUI will be reset if the container is restarted.
+Only config changes made via environment variables will persist.